genomicsclass/leanpub/manuscript/rotations.md

 <img src="images/R/rotations-tmp-unnamed-chunk-4-1.png" title="plot of chunk unnamed-chunk-4" alt="plot of chunk unnamed-chunk-4" style="display: block; margin: auto;" />

-Note that what we have done here is change rotate the data so that the first coordinate of {$$}Z{/$$} is the average height while the second is the differences between twin heights.
+What we have done here is rotate the data so that the first coordinate of {$$}Z{/$$} is the average height, while the second is the difference between twin heights.

 In the following sections we will be using the singular value decomposition to find principal components.
-It is sometimes useful to think of the SVD as a rotation, for example, {$$}U^\top Y{/$$} that gives us a new coordiante system {$$}DV^\top{/$$} in which the dimensions are ordered by how much variance they explain.
+It is sometimes useful to think of the SVD as a rotation, for example, {$$}U^\top Y{/$$} that gives us a new coordinate system {$$}DV^\top{/$$} in which the dimensions are ordered by how much variance they explain.